CurdinDeplazes/cartesian_impedance_control/README.md

 # cartesian_impedance_control
 ### ROS2 catestian_impedance_controller from Pd|Z

-Prerequesites:
+Prerequisites:
 * ROS2 humble <br />
 * Libfranka 0.13.0 or newer <br />
 * franka_ros2 v0.13.1 <br />

-For further informtaion, please refer to the [Franka ROS2 FCI documentation](https://support.franka.de/docs/franka_ros2.html)
+For further information, please refer to the [Franka ROS2 FCI documentation](https://support.franka.de/docs/franka_ros2.html)

-Once you have everything setup, follow the steps below to get the controller running.
+Once you have everything set up, follow the steps below to get the controller running.

 Clone this repository in the src directory of your franka_ros2_ws: <br />
 ```bash